convince-project/AS2FM/docs/source/howto.rst

 (ROS) SCXML Model Implementation
 ---------------------------------

-SCXML is the language of choice to model the autonomous systems that we will be processed by AS2FM.
+SCXML is the language of choice to model the autonomous systems that are processed by AS2FM.

 It relies on multiple SCXML files, each one representing a different state-based automaton, to represent a complete system.
-Those automaton can exchange data and synchronize their execution through the use of **events**.
+Those automata can exchange data and synchronize their execution through the use of **events**.

 A simple, exemplary SCXML model is shown below: